awsdocs/aws-elemental-mediastore-user-guide/doc_source/setting-up-IAM-users-create-nonadmin-policies.md

 **To create policies**

-1. Use your AWS account ID or account alias, and the credentials for your admin IAM user to sign in to the [IAM console](https://console.aws.amazon.com/iam)\.
+1. Use your AWS account ID or account alias, and the credentials for your admin IAM user, to sign in to the [IAM console](https://console.aws.amazon.com/iam)\.

 1. In the navigation pane of the console, choose **Policies**, and then choose **Create policy**\.